Moesif/sbt-aws-moesif/README.md

       systemAdminEmail: '<<Your Admin Email>>',
     });

-    const moesifBilling = new MoesifBilling(this, 'MoesifBilling', {
+    const moesifBilling = new MoesifBilling(stack, 'MoesifBilling', {
       moesifApplicationId: '<<Your Moesif Application Id>>',
-        moesifManagementAPIKey: 'Your Moesif Management API Key>>',
+      moesifManagementAPIKey: '<<Your Moesif Management API Key>>',
       billingProviderSlug: BillingProviderSlug.STRIPE,
-        billingProviderSecretKey: '<<Your Billing Provider\'s Secret>>',
+      billingProviderSecretKey: '<<Your Billing Provider\'s Secret Such as for Stripe>>' }
-        defaultPriceId: '<<Price Id for new subscriptions>>',
-      }
    );

     const controlPlane = new ControlPlane(this, 'ControlPlane', {
       auth: cognitoAuth,